apache/dolphinscheduler/docs/docs/en/guide/installation/kubernetes.md

 ```

 > **Note**: the above steps are for reference only, and specific operations need to be adjusted according to the actual situation.
+> **Note**: DS uses the /tmp/dolphinscheduler directory as the resource center by default.
+If you need to change the directory of the resource center, change the resource items in the conf/common.properties file

 ## Appendix-Configuration